Calouste Gulbenkian: Art collection

 Gulbenkian amassed a huge fortune and an art collection which he kept in a private museum at his Paris house.
 An art expert said in a 1950 issue of Life magazine that "Never in modern history has one man owned so much."
-His four-story, three-basement house on Avenue d'Iéna was said to be crammed with art, a situation ameliorated in 1936 when he lent thirty paintings to the National Gallery, London and his Egyptian sculpture to the British Museum.
+His four-story, three-basement house on Avenue d'Iéna was said to be crammed with art, a situation ameliorated in 1936 when he lent thirty paintings to the National Gallery, London, and his Egyptian sculpture to the British Museum.

 Throughout his lifetime, Gulbenkian managed to collect over 6,400 pieces of art.
 From René Lalique alone, Gulbenkian commissioned more than 140 works over nearly 30 years.
 The collection includes objects from antiquity to the 20th century.
 Some of the works in the collection were bought during the Soviet sale of Hermitage paintings.

-While Gulbenkian's art collection may be found in many museum across the world, most of his art is exhibited at the Museu Calouste Gulbenkian in Lisbon, Portugal.
+While Gulbenkian's art collection may be found in many museums across the world, most of his art is exhibited at the Museu Calouste Gulbenkian in Lisbon, Portugal.
 The museum was founded according to his will, to accommodate and display his collection, now belonging to the Calouste Gulbenkian Foundation.
-Of the roughly 6,000 items in the museum's collections, a selection of around 1000 is on permanent display.
+Of the roughly 6,000 items in the museum's collections, a selection of around 1,000 is on permanent display.

 Philanthropy

 Throughout his life, Gulbenkian donated large sums of money to churches, scholarships, schools, and hospitals.
 Many of his donations were to Armenian foundations and establishments.
 He required that proceeds from his 5% share of profits from oil should go to Armenian families.
 He also demanded that 5% of his workers in his oil production for the Iraq Petroleum Company should be of Armenian descent.

 He established and built the St Sarkis Armenian church in Kensington, central London, England, built in 1922–23 as a memorial to his parents, to the design of the architect Arthur Davis.
-Gulbenkian wanted to provide "spiritual comfort" to the Armenian community and a place of gathering for "dispersed Armenians," according to a message written by Gulbenkian to the Catholicos of All Armenians.
+Gulbenkian wanted to provide "spiritual comfort" to the Armenian community and a place of gathering for "dispersed Armenians," according to a message that he wrote to the Catholicos of All Armenians.

 In 1929, he was the chief benefactor to the establishment of an extensive library at the St. James Cathedral, the principal church of the Armenian Patriarchate of Jerusalem.
 The library is called the Gulbenkian Library and contains more than 100,000 books.

 Among many of his significant donations was to the Surp Pırgiç Armenian Hospital located in Istanbul.
 A large property called the Selamet Han was donated to the Surp Pırgiç foundation in 1954.
 The property was confiscated by the state in 1974, but returned to the foundation in 2011.
 He also helped establish a nurses' home at the hospital after selling his wife's jewellery.

 He was president of the Armenian General Benevolent Union (AGBU) from 1930 to 1932, resigning as a result of a smear campaign by Soviet Armenia, an Armenian newspaper based in Armenia SSR.
 He was also a major benefactor of Nubarashen and Nor Kesaria, which were newly founded settlements consisting of refugees from the Armenian genocide.